Monitor List¶

 Tag Display¶

 The system supports adding tags to monitors.
-You can select existing tags or manually input them; press Enter to create a new tag.
+You can select existing tags or directly input them manually, pressing Enter to create a new tag.
 Events triggered by monitor detection will also carry these tags.

-Added tags are displayed directly in the list after saving.
-You can quickly find monitors under a specific tag using the left Quick Filter > Tags.
+Added tags will be displayed directly in the list after saving.
+You can quickly find monitors under specific tags using the left-side Quick Filter > Tags.

 Tag Logic Supplement

-- The tag value format is flexible; it can be
+- The tag value format is unrestricted.
+It can be

 value(e.g.,host) orkey:value(e.g.,host:123). - If a custom tag

-If the current workspace has its data authorization revoked, monitors querying data using the corresponding authorization will be automatically turned off.
-An ! symbol will appear after the monitor name in the current monitor explorer, indicating that the current cross-workspace data authorization is invalid and requires checking for any related authorization adjustments.
+If the current workspace has its data authorization revoked, monitors that query using the corresponding data will be automatically disabled.
+A ! symbol will appear after the monitor name in the current monitor explorer, indicating that the current cross-workspace data authorization is invalid and requires checking for any adjustments to the relevant authorization.

 SLO Linkage¶

-Monitors added to an SLO as an SLI will display a special identifier:
+Monitors added to SLOs as SLIs will display a special identifier:

-Hover to view the list of associated SLOs; click to open the SLO details page.
+Hover to view the associated SLO list.
+Click to open the SLO details page.

 Alert Strategies¶

-The Alert Strategy function supports creating meaningful monitor combinations when setting up monitors.
+The Alert Strategies feature supports creating meaningful monitor combinations when setting up monitors.
 By filtering corresponding monitors through alert strategies, management is facilitated.

 Note

-- When configuring alert strategies, a 2-minute waiting processing time is set for the abnormal event detection of the monitor to avoid data impact due to network or storage delays.
+- When configuring alert strategies, a 2-minute waiting period is set for abnormal event detection of monitors to avoid data impact due to network or storage delays.

-- Each monitor must select an alert strategy upon creation, defined by the system as "Default".
+- Each monitor must select an alert strategy upon creation, which is system-defined as "Default".

-- When deleting an alert strategy, the monitors under it will be automatically categorized under "Default".
+- When an alert strategy is deleted, monitors under it will be automatically categorized under "Default".

 Multiple Rules¶

-For list-level operations involving multiple monitor rules, you can perform the following operations.
+For list-level operations on multiple monitor rules, you can perform the following operations.

 Filter and Search¶

-Use the left Quick Filter to quickly locate target monitors based on alert strategy, status, tags, and monitor type.
+In the left-side Quick Filter, you can quickly locate target monitors based on alert strategy, status, tags, and monitor type.

 You can also directly search by monitor name, monitor ID, or alert strategy name in the search box.